rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 Fortunately, a malicious user cannot simply write a program and use setuid to make that program run as root.
 The OS has permissions in place to prevent that (as we can posit from looking at the errors section of the man page).
 So what is it good for?
-It is often used to allow an unpriviledged user to access hardware features or to temporarily give a user elevated priviledges, e.g., `ping` and `sudo` are both setuid binaries.
+It is often used to allow an unprivileged user to access hardware features or to temporarily give a user elevated privileges, e.g., `ping` and `sudo` are both setuid binaries.
 For an attacker, though, if he can exploit a setuid binary that is running as root, then he effectively has root priviledges.